apache/spark/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 As minimally and precisely as possible.
 Keep in mind we do not have access to your cluster or dags.
-If this is a UI bug, please provide a screenshot of the bug or a link to a youtube video of the bug in action You can include images/screen-casts etc. by drag-dropping the image here.
+If this is a UI bug, please provide a screenshot of the bug or a link to a youtube video of the bug in action.
+You can include images/screen-casts etc. by drag-dropping the image here.
 -->